Leading Blog

 Broughton states, “Not all MBAs can be leaders, nor need they be.
 Every business needs followers: people who are good at what they do, who are able to implement the plans laid out by leaders.”

 Here is where discussions of leadership often derail.
 Broughton is confusing leadership with position.
 Position is the brass ring and there are a limited number of those to go around.
-Most people will to be left out.
+Most people will be left out.
 He’s right.
 We can’t all have position, but we can all be leaders.
-Likewise we are all – regardless of our position – followers.
+Likewise, we are all – regardless of our position – followers.
 The idea that “I’m a leader, not a follower” is a foolish notion and belies the ignorance of what leadership really is by anyone who states it.
 Leadership is intentional influence.
 Basic to a proper understanding of leadership is the understanding that leadership is not position and does not make you a leader.

 Managers tracked resources, physical, financial and human, and tried to improve efficiency.
 Occasionally they made an acquisition or pushed into new markets, and this was strategy.